Stop Hunger Women Awards 2021

 In 2021, to bring its partners together and mobilize its donors, STOP HUNGER is reinventing itself thanks to a new approach: an amazing 100% virtual event, with on-set debates and exclusive stories shot in Madagascar, Jordan, Haiti and Bolivia to meet inspiring women, committed to their communities.

-on March 11th, 2021 at 7 pm (Paris time).
+On March 11th, 2021 at 7 pm (Paris time).

 Feel free to like, share and react throughout the live event, via our YouTube chat and by using the hashtag #StopHungerLive.